-It was lovely to see so many parents and carers at the end of the Autumn term to review Learner Support Plans (LSPs).
+It was lovely to have so many parents and carers attend at the end of the Autumn term to review Learner Support Plans (LSPs).
 I hope that you found these meetings beneficial in understanding how your child is supported and what provision is in place for your child.

 We plan to continue this review process each term and will continue to involve parents and carers in the review of provision for your child.
-Appointments will continue to be offered with the option to have a 15 minute slot of either a faceto-face meeting, an online meeting via Microsoft Teams or a phone call at your convenience.
+Appointments will continue to be offered with the option to have a 15 minute slot of either a face-to-face meeting, an online meeting via Microsoft Teams or a phone call at your convenience.
 Hopefully this will enable you to attend and fit around any commitments or work.
-The Spring term review meetings are scheduled for Tuesday 28th and Wednesday 29th March 2023.
+The Spring term review meetings are scheduled for Tuesday 16th and Wednesday 17th April 2024.
 You are now able to make contact with your child's mentor to make an appointment to book your review meeting.
 Please e-mail your child's mentor directly to book your Review Meeting.

 If you are unsure who your child's mentor is, please contact Mrs K Whitehouse who will provide you with the relevant contact details to make your appointment.